blacklightpy/vaultofknowledge/Grassman Numbers.md

 Also, $\theta^2=0$

-This property is used to describe the field values of [[fermions]] and that gives rise to the Pauli Exclusion Principle.
+This property is used to describe the field values of [[fermions]] and that can be used to explain the Pauli Exclusion Principle.
 They are used to complete the missing elementary particles of the standard model in the theory of [[Supersymmetry]]